Can I travel to Ireland from the UK? All the rules you need to know

 What are the new rules?

-From 5 December, anyone entering Ireland from abroad must show a negative Covid test result on arrival.
+From 5 December onwards, anyone entering Ireland from abroad must show a negative Covid test result on arrival.

 Vaccinated travellers who had their second jab more than 14 days prior to arrival, and have their proof of vaccination with them, may present a result from either a PCR test (taken within the 72 hours beforehand) or an antigen test (taken within the 48 hours beforehand).